Diverging Preferences: When do Annotators Disagree and do Models Know?: Abstract

 \section{Abstract}

 We examine \textit{diverging preferences} in human-labeled preference datasets.
-We develop a taxonomy of disagreement sources spanning 10 categories across four high-level classes---task underspecification, response style, refusals, and annotation errors.
-We find that the majority of disagreements are in opposition with standard reward modeling approaches, which are designed with the assumption that annotator disagreement is noise.
-We then explore how these findings impact two areas of LLM development: reward modeling and evaluation.
-In our experiments, we demonstrate how standard reward modeling methods, like the Bradley-Terry model, fail to differentiate whether a given preference judgment is the result of unanimous agreement among annotators or the majority opinion among diverging user preferences.
-We also find that these tendencies are also echoed by popular LLM-as-Judge evaluation methods, which consistently identify a winning response in cases of diverging preferences.
-These findings highlight remaining challenges in LLM evaluations, which are greatly influenced by divisive features like response style, and in developing pluralistically aligned LLMs.
-To address these issues, we develop methods for identifying diverging preferences to mitigate their influence on evaluation and training.
+We develop a taxonomy of disagreement sources spanning ten categories across four high-level classes and find that the majority of disagreements are due to factors such as task underspecification or response style.
+Our findings challenge a standard assumption in reward modeling methods that annotator disagreements can be attributed to simple noise.
+We then explore how these findings impact two areas of LLM development: reward modeling training and evaluation.
+In our experiments, we demonstrate how standard reward modeling (e.g., Bradley-Terry) and LLM-as-Judge evaluation methods fail to account for divergence between annotators.
+These findings highlight challenges in LLM evaluations, which are greatly influenced by divisive features like response style, and in developing pluralistically aligned LLMs.
+To address these issues, we develop methods for identifying diverging preferences to mitigate their influence in evaluations and during LLM training.